Time Crisis II: Plot

 Locating the train, Keith and Robert board and attempt to destroy it, but are thwarted by NeoDyne forces led by Buff Bryant, who manages to extract the satellite by helicopter but dies battling the agents.
 Surviving the subsequent derailment, the agents hijack a mercenary helicopter and make their way to NeoDyne's remote oceanic spaceport, encountering further resistance led by Wild Dog - a former crimeboss thought killed in a previous V.S.S.E. operation.
 Both agents are forced into a firefight with Dog, who keeps them at bay with a prosthetic minigun and additional assistance from Diaz, but is defeated.
-He commits suicide by explosives, leaving the agents to focus on the satellite.
+He escapes with self-detonation by explosives, leaving the agents to focus on the satellite.

 After rescuing Christy, Keith and Robert focus on Diaz, who initiates the launch sequence before activating the defense system of a prototype satellite to engage them.
-With precious few seconds on the clock, Keith and Robert destroy the prototype and shoot Diaz at the chest, sending him falling to his death.
+With precious few seconds on the clock, Keith and Robert destroy the prototype and shoot Diaz in the chest, sending him falling to his death.
 Without him to finish the sequence, the rocket malfunctions and explodes.
-Christy fishes out Robert and Keith from the waters before the trio are extracted by the V.S.S.E. just as the rest of the base goes up in flames.
+Christy fishes out Keith and Robert from the waters before the trio are extracted by the V.S.S.E. just as the rest of the base goes up in flames.